Bald Eagle Closure Banner

 Lake Pleasant

-• Lake Pleasant - No vehicle or foot entry is allowed into the Lower Agua Fria Arm from Dec.
-15 to June 15.
+Lake Pleasant - No vehicle, watercraft, or foot entry is allowed into the Lower Agua Fria Arm from December 15 to June 15.
 Contact Maricopa County Parks and Recreation, (928) 501-1710.

 Verde River

-• Verde River near Mule Shoe Bend (Table Mountain) allows boats to float through, but there is no stopping in the river or landing allowed from Dec.
-1 to June 30.
+• Verde River near Mule Shoe Bend (Table Mountain) allows watercraft to float through, but there is no stopping in the river or landing allowed from December 1 to June 30.
 Contact Tonto National Forest, Cave Creek Ranger District, (480) 595-3300.

-• Verde River at the Needle Rock Recreation area (Needle Rock / Box Bar) is closed to foot and vehicle entry on the east side of the river from Dec.
-1 to June 30.
+• Verde River at the Needle Rock Recreation area (Needle Rock / Box Bar) is closed to foot and vehicle entry on the east side of the river from December 1 to June 30.
 Floating through is allowed, but no stopping in the river or landing on the east side of the river is permitted.
+A small area on the west side may also be closed depending on nesting locations.
 Contact Tonto National Forest, Cave Creek Ranger District, (480) 595-3300.

 Tonto Creek

-• Tonto Creek inlet to Roosevelt Lake is closed to vehicle and foot entry within 1,000 feet of the nest on land, and to boats within 300 feet on water from Dec.
-1 to June 30.
+• Tonto Creek inlet to Roosevelt Lake is closed to vehicle and foot entry within 1,000 feet of the nest on land, and to watercrafts within 300 feet on water from December 1 to June 30.
 Contact Tonto National Forest, Tonto Basin Ranger District, (928) 467-3200.

 Salt River

-• Salt River from Horseshoe Bend to Redmond Flat allows boats to float through, but no landing or stopping in the river is permitted from Dec.
-1 to June 30.
+• Salt River from Horseshoe Bend to Redmond Flat allows watercrafts to float through, but no landing or stopping in the river is permitted from December 1 to June 30.
 Contact Tonto National Forest, Globe Ranger District, (928) 402-6200.

-• Salt River near Meddler Point (Pinto) is closed to vehicle and foot entry within 1,000 feet of the nest on land, and to boats within 300 feet on water from Dec.
-1 to June 30.
+• Salt River near Meddler Point (Pinto) is closed to vehicle and foot entry within 1,000 feet of the nest on land, and to watercrafts within 300 feet on water from December 1 to June 30.
 Contact Tonto National Forest, Tonto Basin Ranger District, (928) 467-3200.

 Luna Lake

-• Luna Lake is closed to vehicle and foot traffic on the north side from Jan.
-1 to June 30.
+Luna Lake is closed to vehicle and foot traffic on the north side from January 1 to June 30.
+The area adjacent to the nesting closure on the upper end of the lake is closed from February 15 to July 31.
 Contact Apache National Forest, Alpine Ranger District, (928) 339-4384.

 Lynx Lake

-• Lynx Lake is closed to vehicle and foot traffic on the east side of the lake from Dec.
-1 to June 30.
-A portion of the shoreline is also buoyed off, restricting boat entry.
+The area between Lynx Lake and Salida Gulch Trail is closed from March 5 to June 30.
 Contact the Prescott National Forest, Bradshaw Ranger District, (928) 443-8000.

 Lower Lake Mary